Assamese cinema: 1940s

-Agarwala made another film after a lapse of two years titled Indramalati.
+Agarwala made another film after a gap of two years, titled Indramalati.
 It was his second and last film.
-The eminent composer and singer of Assam Bhupen Hazarika, played a prominent role in the play.
-With the passing away of Jyotiprasad, the Assamese film scene witnessed a temporary lull for about a couple of years.
-But things changed with the onset of World War II, Taking advantage of this, Rohini Kr.
-Baruah made a film on a relevant historical topic called Manomati in 1941.
-It was followed by films like Parvati Prasad Baruwa's Rupahi (1946), Kamal Narayan Choudhury's Badan Barphukan (1947), Phani Sharma's Siraj, Asit Sen's Biplabi, Prabin Phukan's Parghat and Suresh Goswami's Runumi.
+The eminent composer and singer of Assam, Bhupen Hazarika, played a prominent role in the film.
+With the passing away of Jyotiprasad, the Assamese film industry witnessed a temporary lull for a couple of years.

+However, things changed with the onset of World War II.
+Taking advantage of the situation, Rohini Kr.
+Baruah made a film on a relevant historical theme titled Manomati (1941).
+This was followed by films such as Parvati Prasad Baruwa’s Rupahi (1946), Kamal Narayan Choudhury’s Badan Barphukan (1947), Phani Sarma’s Siraj, Asit Sen’s Biplabi, Prabin Phukan’s Parghat, and Suresh Goswami’s Runumi.

 1950s

-In the 1950s, Piyoli Phukan went on to win a National award.
-The movie was produced by Gama Prasad Agarwalla under the aegis of Rup Jyoti Productions.
-The film was directed by Phani Sharma and the music was composed by Bhupen Hazarika.
-The film was about the life of the freedom fighter Piyali Phukan, who stood against the British Rule.
-He was executed by the British on charges of treason.
-This film technically was advanced for that time.
-In 1955, a new talent Nip Barua made his directorial debut with Smrit Paras.
-His subsequent films Mak Aaru Moram and Ranga Police won many state awards and the silver medal at the national level.
-Bhupen Hazarika also produced and directed his first film Era Bator Sur.
-Prabhat Mukherjee made a film on the universality of motherhood, Puberun (1959), which was shown in the Berlin Film Festival.
+In the 1950s, Piyoli Phukan won a National Award.
+The film was produced by Gama Prasad Agarwalla under the banner of Rup Jyoti Productions.
+It was directed by Phani Sharma, with music composed by Bhupen Hazarika.
+The story depicted the life of freedom fighter Piyoli Phukan, who revolted against British rule and was executed for treason.
+The film was considered technically advanced for its time.

+In 1955, a new talent, Nip Barua, made his directorial debut with Smrit Paras.
+His subsequent films Mak Aaru Moram and Ranga Police won several state awards and silver medals at the national level.
+Bhupen Hazarika also produced and directed his first film, Era Bator Sur.

+Prabhat Mukherjee made Puberun (1959), a film on the universality of motherhood, which was screened at the Berlin Film Festival.

 1960s

-The next notable film production was Lachit Borphukan by Sarbeswar Chakraborty.
-Bhupen Hazarika made his musical Shakuntala in 1961, which proved equally successful with critics and the press, winning the president's silver medal.
-Following this, a chain of films went into regular production and got released, including Nip Barua's Narakasur, Anil Choudhury's Matri Swarga, Brojen Barua's Itu Situ Bahuto and Mukta and Anwar Hussain's Tejimala.
+Another notable film of the decade was Lachit Borphukan, directed by Sarbeswar Chakraborty.
+Bhupen Hazarika later made his musical Shakuntala (1961), which received critical acclaim and won the President’s Silver Medal.

+Soon after, films began to be produced regularly.
+Notable works included Nip Barua’s Narakasur, Anil Choudhury’s Matri Swarga, Brojen Barua’s Itu Situ Bahuto, and Mukta and Anwar Hussain’s Tejimala.

-By the middle of the sixties, film began to be produced in Assam on a regular basis.
-However, between 1935 and 1970 a total of 62 films were produced.
-Besides the film makers already referred to, many others engaged in film making during the period included Pravin Sharma, Saila Barua, Amar Pathak, Indukalpa Hazarika, Brajen Barua, Dibon Barua, Debkumar Basu, Amulya Manna, Gauri Barman, Atul Bardoloi, Sujit Singha, Nalin Duara and Prafulla Barua.
+By the mid-1960s, film production in Assam became more consistent.
+Between 1935 and 1970, a total of 62 Assamese films were produced.
+Filmmakers active during this period included Pravin Sharma, Saila Barua, Amar Pathak, Indukalpa Hazarika, Brajen Barua, Dibon Barua, Debkumar Basu, Amulya Manna, Gauri Barman, Atul Bardoloi, Sujit Singha, Nalin Duara, and Prafulla Barua.

 1970s

-During the period of 1970-82 a total of 57 Assamese films were made.
-New directors started emerging.
-Samarendra Narayan Dev's Aranya (1970), Kamal Choudhury's Bhaity (1972, the first colour film of Assam), Manoranjan Sur's Uttaran (1973), Prabin Bora's Parinam (1974), Deuti Barua's Bristi (1974), Pulok Gogoi's Khoj (1974), Padum Barua's Gonga Silonir Pakhi (1976), Bhabendranath Saikia's Sandhya Raag (1977) and Atul Bordoloi's Kollol (1978) are films worth mentioning.
+During the period from 1970 to 1982, a total of 57 Assamese films were made.
+New directors began to emerge.
+Notable films include Samarendra Narayan Dev’s Aranya (1970), Kamal Choudhury’s Bhaity (1972, the first colour film of Assam), Manoranjan Sur’s Uttaran (1973), Prabin Bora’s Parinam (1974), Deuti Barua’s Bristi (1974), Pulok Gogoi’s Khoj (1974), Padum Barua’s Gonga Silonir Pakhi (1976), Bhabendranath Saikia’s Sandhya Raag (1977), and Atul Bordoloi’s Kollol (1978).